ruuffian/cis-4398-icebreaker/README.md

 ### Installing

-Step 1: After cloning the repository, run `pip3 install -r requirements.txt` to install the project dependencies.
+Step 1: After cloning the repository, run `pip3 install -r requirements.txt` to install the project dependencies.<br />
-Step 2: Inside .env.dev, replace YOUR_TOKEN_HERE with your ianapplebaum API token.
+Step 2: Inside .env.dev, replace YOUR_TOKEN_HERE with your ianapplebaum API token.<br />
-Step 3: Rename .env.dev to .env
+Step 3: Rename .env.dev to .env<br /><br />
 Now, you're ready to convert the CIS 4398 schedule into a .ics file!

 ### Executing program